 “What people like about this business is that the publishing rights are still, over the long haul, likely to be good growth stories,” said Claudio Aspesi, a London-based analyst at Sanford C Bernstein.
 “The opportunity to make this a growth industry within music is significant and at the same time you have fairly predictable cash flows.”

-Universal Music hired Bank of America (BAC) Merrill Lynch to sell classical, Christian and German schlager catalogs, and the assets may fetch as much as $200 million, a person familiar with the matter said last month.
+Universal Music hired Bank of America (BAC:US) Merrill Lynch to sell classical, Christian and German schlager catalogs, and the assets may fetch as much as $200 million, a person familiar with the matter said last month.
 Universal Music, with headquarters in New York and Santa Monica, California, agreed in November to buying EMI’s recorded music unit for $1.9 billion.

 Warner Music Group, which is owned by billionaire Len Blavatnik’s Access Industries Holdings Inc. and failed in its bid to buy EMI, isn’t bidding for the catalogs, two people said.
 Representatives for Universal Music, Providence, Bertelsmann and Warner Music declined to comment.

 Vivendi, based in Paris, rose 1.9 percent to 12.88 euros at 12:19 p.m. in Paris.
 The stock had lost 24 percent this year before today, and has a market value of 16 billion euros ($21 billion).

 Legal music-streaming services such as Spotify and Apple Inc.’s iTunes have helped record labels blunt the effect of plummeting CD sales, reviving investor interest in the sector.
 Even Sean Parker, whose Napster music-sharing service helped destroy music companies’ traditional business models, said last year that labels were “dramatically undervalued” and were poised to make gains as a result of new online applications.